 Seeing your doctor each year helps them create an overall wellness plan for you and recognize patterns in your health that can help detect and diagnose issues faster than someone who has never treated you.
 In addition, a certain trust is established through repeat visits so there’s less anxiety about sharing sometimes very personal information about your body with your doctor.
 In addition, when you have appointments that regularly, there is less likelihood of missing signs of serious illness or progressive conditions.

-What should I expect at an annual physical exam?
+What should I expect at a yearly checkup?

 Each physical exam is tailored to the individual, but there are some common things you can expect each time you go for yours: